vorburger/osgi-services-di/README.md

 ### Why not OSGi Blueprint (BP)

 BP got it all wrong.
-It's basically Spring forced onto a dynamic environment with "damping" - JDK proxies that throw exceptions or block when dependent services have disappeared (or block and eventually fail after graceperiod timeout when they are not yet available); that just can't go well. - Also conceptually like CDI, too automagical and not explicit enough.
+It's basically Spring forced onto a dynamic environment with "damping" - JDK proxies which throw exceptions or block when dependent services have disappeared (or block and eventually fail after a graceperiod timeout when they are not yet available); that just can't go well. - Also conceptually like CDI, too automagical and not explicit enough.

 ### Why not OSGi Declarative Services (DS)